OIC seeks peaceful resolution of Kashmir issue

 ISLAMABAD: The Organisation of Islamic Cooperation (OIC) has urged the need for peaceful resolution of Kashmir issue, while Pakistan has reiterated that it will never accept the presence of India in the OIC.

 Qureshi apprised the OIC secretary general of the continued human rights violations of Indian security forces in Indian Held Kashmir and lauded the OIC’s unwavering support to Pakistan on the Jammu and Kashmir dispute.
-Healso thanked the secretary general for appointing a special envoy for Jammu and Kashmir.
+He also thanked the secretary general for appointing special envoy for Jammu and Kashmir.

 Qureshi also apprised the secretary general of the measures being taken by Pakistan to expand its engagement with the OIC including the establishment of the office of Pakistan’s Permanent Representative to the OIC in Jeddah.